Gl3nnnn/AI-and-LLMs-Large-Language-Models-/README.md

 3. **Commit Your Changes:** Follow best practices and include detailed commit messages.
 4. **Push to Your Branch and Open a Pull Request.**

-Please review our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ---

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Contact
-For questions, suggestions, or feedback, please open an issue on GitHub or contact us at [email@example.com](mailto:email@example.com).
+For questions, suggestions, or feedback, please open an issue on GitHub or contact us.

 ---